j-f1/tailproxy/README.md

 # tailproxy

 A proxy server that makes it easy to connect a local HTTP server to a [Tailscale](https://tailscale.com) network.
+Optimized for containerized usage but can also be used as a command line tool.

 ## Usage